The national curriculum for languages aims to ensure that all pupils:

 discover and develop an appreciation of a range of writing in the language studied.

-For the 2018/2019 school year, we are delighted to be visited by a Mandarin speaking assistant; she will be working within Years 2, 3 and 4.
+We are also both fortunate and delighted to have been visited by a Mandarin speaking assistant, who worked within Years 2, 3 and 4.
 Please see below for a video of the children speaking in Mandarin.

 French 'Goodbye' song